Long distance love can be extremely difficult.

 And there’s nothing you can do or say to make me automatically lose that emotion.
 It’s what you do with that emotion that makes a difference here.

 “Back in the good old days, we’d actually have to write a letter by hand and send it through snail mail.
-It would take months to send one letter across the ocean!” — My dad.
+It would take months to send one letter across the ocean!”

-4. Schedule Visits
+#4.
+Schedule Relationship Building Visits

-Yes, this is one of the most important steps.
+This is one of the most important steps.
 Make time for some visits.
 Now, I have no idea how far you two will be apart or how much time and money you have to make this happen, but if this person is worth it, you’ll make it work.

 Physical contact is so important in a relationship, and in fact, studies show that physical contact may be the basis of attraction, so capitalize on this info!